fortio/fortio/README.md

   -r float
         Resolution of the histogram lowest buckets in seconds (default 0.001) -redirect-port port
-        Redirect all incoming traffic to https URL (need ingress to work properly).
-Can be in the form of host:port, ip:port, port or "disabled" to disable the feature. (default "8081")
+        Redirect all incoming traffic to https:// URL (need ingress to work properly).
+Can be in the form of host:port, ip:port, port or "disabled" to disable the feature.
+(default "8081")
   -resolve IP
         Resolve host name to this IP
   -resolve-ip-type type